Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

-Thus, they can be visualized as a completely ``delocalized'' over all sites bosonic quasiparticle which carries momentum $\hbar q$ (in 1D we use for examples) and angular momentum $1\hbar$.
-Here $E_0=-2J_\mathrm{H}S^2 N$ is the ground state energy of ferromagnetic spin chain.
+Thus, they can be visualized bosonic quasiparticle which carries momentum $\hbar q$ (assuming 1D chains we use as examples) and angular momentum $\hbar$ and is completely ``delocalized'' over all sites.
+Here $E_0=-2J_H S^2 N$ is the ground state energy of a ferromagnetic spin chain.

-To find explicit expression for $|q\rangle$, we consider 1D chain [Fig.~\ref{fig:fig1}(a)] composed of $N$ sites each of which is hosting spin-$1$ localized spin and with periodic boundary conditions so that its first and last site are coupled by $J_\mathrm{H}$ in $\hat{H}_0$ in Eq.~\eqref{eq:ni_ham}.
-For the clarity of notation, we use $\uparrow$, $\odot$, and $\downarrow$ to denote eigenstates of localized spin operator $\hat{S}^z_i$ with eigenvalues [Eq.~\eqref{eq:sz_mat}] $m=1$, $m=0$, and $m=-1$, respectively.
+To find explicit expression for excited eigenstate $|q\rangle$, we consider 1D chain [Fig.~\ref{fig:fig1}(a)] composed of $N$ sites each of which is hosting spin-$1$ localized spin and with periodic boundary conditions so that its first and last site are coupled by $J_H$ in $\hat{H}_0$ in Eq.~\eqref{eq:ni_ham}.
+For the clarity of notation, we use $\downarrow$, $\odot$, and $\uparrow$, to denote eigenstates of localized spin operator $\hat{S}^z_i$ with eigenvalues [Eq.~\eqref{eq:sz_mat}] $m=-1$, $m=0$, and $m=1$, respectively.
 The one-magnon state is then given by

-where $x_n = na_0$ is the real-space position of the localized spin at site $n+1$ and $a_0$ is the lattice spacing.
-This then determines magnon energy-momentum dispersion in Eq.~\eqref{eq:eigenmagnon}, $\hbar \omega(q) = 2JS[1-\cos(qa_0)]$.
-The expectation value of the total $z$-spin operator of localized spins is given by
+where $x_n = na_0$ is the real-space position of the localized spin on site $n+1$ and $a_0$ is the lattice spacing.
+The corresponding magnon energy-momentum dispersion is $\hbar \omega(q) = 2JS[1-\cos(qa_0)]$.
+The expectation value of the total $z$-spin operator of localized spins in state $|q\rangle$ is given by

-which indicates that a unit of total $z$-spin is removed from the ferromagnetic ground state.
-Thus, both one HP boson state and one HP magnon state are labeled by $N_\mathrm{mag} = 1$ throughout the paper.
+which indicates that creation of magnon with wavevector $q$ removes one unit of total $z$-spin from the ferromagnetic ground state. {\em Because of this feature, presence of one HP boson or one HP magnon is labeled by the same $N_\mathrm{mag} = 1$ throughout the paper}.
 In addition, the expectation value of the localized $z$-spin operator at arbitrary site $i$

-shows that excitation of a magnon reduces the $z$-component of each spin by $1/N$.
-This also underlies the LLG picture of spin wave comprised of precessing classical vectors with frequency $\omega$ and some small cone angle, where the phase of the precession of adjacent vectors varies harmonically~\cite{Kim2010}.
+shows that excitation of one HP magnon reduces the $z$-component of each localized spin by $1/N$.
+This rigorous quantum-mechanical result justifies the LLG picture~\cite{Kim2010} of spin wave in which classical vectors of localized spins precess with frequency $\omega$ and with some small cone angle around the $z$-axis, while the phase of the precession of adjacent vectors varies harmonically in space over the wavelength $\lambda$.